 LINDA SUE STENGEL

 One of the most important benefits offered to full time Sumter County employees is the opportunity to select the State Health Plan for insurance coverage.
 The plan offers complete freedom of choice in selecting a doctor or health care provider, the choice of treatment facilities, as well as where and how to purchase medication.
-Retirement benefits are offered to all Sumter County employees who are eligible and members of the South Carolina Retirement System (SCRS) or the Police Officers Retirement System (PORS).
-A complete listing of benefits offered will be given at the interview and again during the benefits orientation.
+Retirement benefits are offered through the South Carolina Retirement System (SCRS) and the Police Officers Retirement System (PORS) for County employees who are eligible.
+A complete listing of benefits offered will be given at the interview and again during the benefits orientation

 ©2012 Sumter County South Carolina Government | All Rights Reserved